amanpatial/angular-weather-app/README.md

 Weather App
 ===========

-Weather app is the web app for displaying the weather data from openweather.com
+Weather app is the web app for displaying the weather report from openweather.com

-## Feature
+## Features

 1. Display today weather
 2. Display forecast weather